Northern Berkshire Community Coalition

 Are you an aspiring poet or just love writing poetry for fun?
 Working on your first (or fourth!) novel?
 Do you write stories to explore some of the things you’re dealing with in your world right now?
 Or maybe you’re someone who hasn’t done much writing but is looking for a creative outlet to work through some issues and questions.
 If any of these describe you, then the Teen Writing Workshop (TWW) might be the right place for you!

 Open to all youth ages 14-19, with writing materials provided.
-The workshop is taught by two teaching artists who specialize in helping young people find, strengthen, and share their unique voice and typically runs from October through April.
-No application required, just stop in on any Tuesday!
-For more information, contact Tim Shiebler at firstname.lastname@example.org or (413) 663-7588.
+The workshop is taught by two teaching artists who specialize in helping young people find, strengthen, and share their unique voice and typically runs from October through June.
+For more information, contact Carrisa at (413) 663-7588 or firstname.lastname@example.org.
+Virtual spots and limited in-person spots are available.
+Register online here.

 Berkshire Youth Development Project (BYDP): BYDP is a partnership of youth development workers in Berkshire County.
 BYDP allows for youth development workers in the county to grow in their practice by developing relationships, sharing and learning best practice and collaborating on projects.
-The group meets monthly and collaborates on countywide events including the Rx Round up, Youth Workers Summit, and the "411 in the 413" youth conference.
+The group meets monthly and collaborates on countywide events initiatives including the biennial Prevention Needs Assessment Survey, the "411 in the 413" youth conference, and a variety of pertinent professional development opportunities.

 You can call the UNITY Program Coordinator at (413) 663-7588 or send us an e-mail and we'll reply as soon as possible.